Swindon College & Scrapstore.

 The first project saw engineering students from the college work alongside GWP Packaging designers in order to create a durable food collection box for Swindon Foodbank.
 This was so successful that the boxes were manufactured and are still in use at the Foodbank distribution centre in West Swindon today.

 Most recently, GWP Group worked with Swindon College on the TWENTYFIVE project.
 This helped to mark the GWP Group’s twenty-fifth birthday, and culminated in an exhibition that was held at the Brunel Centre in Swindon.

-Please click here for further information about the art and design courses available at Swindon College, or alternatively please visit the Swindon Scrapstore website for more information about the material and items they provide.
+Please click here for further information about the art and design courses available at Swindon College, or alternatively please visit the Swindon Scrapstore Facebook page for more information about the material and items they provide.